juouyang/py2docker/README.md

 ## Build Steps

-1. Create a folder named `0_app` in your python project
+1. Create a folder named `py2docker` in your python project
-2. Add a file in the folder 0_app, and named it `<yourappname>.conf`
+2. Add a new file in the folder py2docker, and named it `<yourappname>.conf`
 3. Edit `<yourappname>.conf` and input the string of following keys
-4. Create a file named requirements.txt, and edit it as the official pip requirement.txt
+4. Create or edit requirements.txt (for pip) in the folder py2docker
-5. Run script to build (as described bellow)
+5. Run script to build
 ```
 bash <(curl -s https://raw.githubusercontent.com/juouyang-aicots/python_to_docker/main/build.sh)
 ```